Sudo-Antonio-Castro/Tool-Bytes/Klein Tool.md

 **Integrated 3.5 mm nut driver**

 #### Notes
-I've used this tool for precision work on laptops and desktops and other small electronics.
+I've used this tool for precision work on laptops, desktops and other small electronics.